 - At the Reception Desk (Purser's Square / midship-starboard on Deck 4) provides passengers with 24-hour assistance, cabin booking, purser services, information on British Columbia tourist and leisure destinations, as well as info on all onboard amenities and services.

 - Kids Zone (midship-portside on Deck 5) is an indoor playground / nautically-themed room for children.
 The room has large windows and s fitted with comfortable leather chairs, toys, and TVs for watching cartoons and playing DVDs.

 - Parents Room (midship on Deck 5) is a baby changing room.

 - Pet Area

 - The ship is equipped with 6 life rafts (canister-type, capacity 100 persons each) plus 2 life rafts (capacity 60 persons each) located on Deck 5.
-There are also 2 rescue boats (capacity 6 person each) and 2 safety slides (Deck 5 / on the deckplan legend marked as "Marine Evacuation Slide") which are used for emergency passenger evacuation.
+There are also 2 rescue boats (capacity 6 persons each) and 2 safety slides (Deck 5 / on the deck plan legend marked as "Marine Evacuation Slide") which are used for emergency passenger evacuation.

 - There are numerous fire extinguishers located in all passenger-accessible deck areas (both interior and exterior).
 All passenger decks are fitted with heat-sensitive sprinklers.
 Vehicle Deck has installed a manual deluge system.